This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 The email subject: add a brief description.

-Emails occur synchronously.
+Emails occur asynchronously.
 They trigger at the same time as the next action.
 Monitor a workflow's progress via the Activity tab.

 Note: